 The University Police Department supports a safe and educational environment and enforces all applicable weapons laws as it relates to the campus.
 All violators of weapons laws will be arrested & prosecuted.
-In addition, students will be referred to the Dean of Students Office for additional sanctions.
-Faculty and Staff found to be in violation will be referred to the Human Resources Department.
+In

 As permitted under Texas Senate Bill 11, St. Mary's University does not allow either the possession of a concealed or openly carried handgun or long-gun.
 After consultation with the University community, on Nov.
 6, 2015 St. Mary's University "opted out" of the open carry and campus carry provisions as allowed by the Texas Legislature.